Trial Testimony of Marshall Hoot

 Vol. XXI, p.
 2196

 landing, but you will be sorry if you don't leave soon or now."
 And that is what alerted us.
-That was on the 29th.
+That was on

 Q. That was the same voice that you heard on these other programs, is that correct?